Marcus Garvey: Moving to the United States: 1916–1918

-After the U.S. entered the First World War in April 1917, Garvey initially signed up to fight but was ruled physically unfit to do so.
+After the US entered the First World War in April 1917, Garvey initially signed up to fight but was ruled physically unfit to do so.
 He later became an opponent of African-American involvement in the conflict, following Harrison in accusing it of being a "white man's war".
 In the wake of the East St. Louis Race Riots in May to July 1917, in which white mobs targeted black people, Garvey began calling for armed self-defense.
 He produced a pamphlet, The Conspiracy of the East St Louis Riots, which was widely distributed; proceeds from its sale went to victims of the riots.
 The Bureau of Investigation began monitoring him, noting that in speeches he employed more militant language than that used in print; it for instance reported his expressing the view that "for every Negro lynched by whites in the South, Negroes should lynch a white in the North."

 By the end of 1917, Garvey had attracted many of Harrison's key associates in his Liberty League to join UNIA.
 Garvey also secured the support of the journalist John Edward Bruce, agreeing to step down from the group's presidency in favor of Bruce.
 Bruce then wrote to Dusé Mohamed Ali to learn more about Garvey's past.
 Mohamed Ali responded with a negative assessment of Garvey, suggesting that he simply used UNIA as a money-making scheme.
 Bruce read this letter to a UNIA meeting and put pressure on Garvey's position.
 Garvey then resigned from UNIA, establishing a rival group that met at Old Fellows Temple.
 He also launched legal proceedings against Bruce and other senior UNIA members, with the court ruling that UNIA's name and membership—now estimated at 600—belonged to Garvey, who resumed control over the organization.